OpenAssetIO/OpenAssetIO/doc/decisions/DR023-Manager-capability-introspection.md

 Of particular note was the facility to allow asset management of Shader parameters.
-The requirement here was that a pipeline may wish to assetize shader parameters (eg: textures).
+The requirement here was that a pipeline may wish to assetize shader parameters (e.g.: textures).
 As a consequence, the scene build process is required to consider each string shader parameter as a potential entity reference.
-In typical production scenes this can result in hundereds of thousands of parameters needing consideration.
+In typical production scenes this can result in hundreds of thousands of parameters needing consideration.

 Requests were made by pipeline owners to allow them to "turn off" assetization within different parts of the application where they did